 Several wireless transmitters are available to transfer the files faster, just paired Nikon D750 with WT-5A Wireless Transmitter and UT-1 Communication Unit or with Smartphones through a push-button, pin-entry WPS, or selecting the camera SSID directly.

 Nikon D750 Performance:

 When creating the D750, Nikon might think to put the best of the best with it.
 Whether it’s videography or photography, Nikon D750 doesn’t slag behind.
-As one of the low-cost full-frame camera, it performs like those on the top level prices.
+As one of the low-cost full-frame cameras, it performs like those at top-level prices.

 In this mode, the tilting screen of the Nikon D750 becomes much appreciated.
 By flipping it upwards, you are starting live view photography.
-The pixel-level is in 1:1, which means that the image appears in astonishing detail.
+The pixel level is 1:1, which means that the image appears in astonishing detail.